 Surgical treatment of peritoneal mesothelioma is often done either to help relieve symptoms or to remove the tumor from the wall of the abdomen and digestive organs.
 As is the case with pleural mesothelioma, these tumors often have spread too far to be removed completely.

 Debulking: The goal of this surgery is to remove as much of the mesothelioma as possible.
 Sometimes this means removing pieces of the intestine as well.

-Omentectomy: The omentum is an apron-like layer of fatty tissue that drapes over the contents of the abdomen.
-Cancers involving the peritoneum often spread to this tissue, so it may be removed as part of surgery for peritoneal mesothelioma.
+Omentectomy: The omentum is an apron-like layer of fatty tissue that drapes over the contents inside the abdomen.
+Cancers in the peritoneum often spread to this tissue, so it may be removed as part of surgery for peritoneal mesothelioma.

 Surgery for pericardial mesothelioma

-Surgery can be done to remove a mesothelioma from the pericardium (the sac around the heart).
+Surgery can remove a mesothelioma from the pericardium (the sac around the heart).

 Surgery for mesothelioma of the tunica vaginalis

 Surgery for mesothelioma of the tunica vaginalis testis, which occurs in the groin, rarely cures this cancer.
 Most of the time surgery is done because the tumor resembles a hernia.
 The surgeon attempts to treat a suspected hernia and only realizes the diagnosis after the surgery has begun.
 This kind of mesothelioma typically can’t be removed entirely.